lusee-night/opsim/scripts/README.md

 ## Current scripts

-* `prep-sun` -- pre-calculation of the Sun's trajectory in the sky, to facilitate power and other calculations; saved to a cache file
+* `prep-sun` -- pre-calculation of the Sun's trajectory in the sky, to facilitate power and other calculations; saved to a cache file in HDF5 format.
-* `time-conversion` -- a utility to convert between a few popular time formats, useful for data inspection
+* `time-conversion` -- a simple CLI utility to convert between a few popular time formats, useful for data inspection.

 ## Deferred/Deprected (moved to "attic")